 So what determines a good match?
 After research comes customization.
 Students must brainstorm—they must think back to important activities and achievements like events they’ve attended, professors they’ve studied under, projects they’ve learned from, and academic accomplishments for which they’ve been recognized.
 After jotting down a list of experiences, applicants should find ways to mesh themselves with what Stanford wants.

 Potential grad school students must channel their ambition into Stanford’s expectations.
-Simple questions like “Why am I applying to Stanford?” are likely to arise, and the academic committee and graduate faculty demand ambitious answers.
-Moreover, simply repeating accomplishments that are on the CV won’t count as “stand out” material.
-Stanford wants to see the aspirations and interests that drove those successes.
+Simple questions like “Why am I applying to Stanford?” or “What makes you a good fit for Stanford?” are likely to arise, and the academic committee and graduate faculty demand thoughtful answers.
+Simply repeating accomplishments that are on the CV won’t count as “stand out” material.
+Stanford wants to see the aspirations and interests that led to those successes.

 One good way to approach the pre-writing process is to look at some Stanford essays that worked.
 Each essay conveys the author’s experiences, goals, and especially character well.
 A good SOP is written with a “voice” that shows determination through specific achievements and plans.

 Some applicants simply tell what happened using a list of facts.
-Others show what they through compelling language.
+Others show what they have done by using compelling language.
 Consider the following examples and see if you can spot the differences:

 I wrote compelling news stories for the new app and increased readership by 10%.
 In the end, I attracted over 40 thousand Millennial readers.